-The RMHC program at Western Oregon University (WOU) offers a Master of Science degree in Rehabilitation Counseling (RC - 90 quarter credits).
-This degree also includes Mental Health counseling that will satisfy the Oregon LPC requirements.
+The RMHC program at Western Oregon University (WOU) offers a Master of Science degree in Rehabilitation Counseling (RC, 90-94 quarter credits).
+This degree also includes Mental Health counseling that will make you eligible to apply for the Oregon Licensed Professional Counselor.